miladpav/cmdb-stack/README.md

 ```

 ##### Gather Facts
-If prior playbook runs successfully, new inventory has been generated automatically in `inventory/hosts.ini` then we can gather data from this inventory
+If prior playbook runs successfully, new inventory has been generated automatically in `inventory/hosts.ini` based on [hostname-patterns](tmway_config/hostname_pattern.yml) then we can gather data from this inventory

 You can add this command to cron to keep update your data every day. example crontab-time: `0 02 * * *`
 ```gather-facts-steps